-Warm season grass is primarily used in the southern portion of the United States, including Texas, this group of grasses includes bermuda grass, buffalo grass, st. augustine grass, and zoysia grass.
-Unlike cold-season grasses (which tends to grow more in cooler temperatures), warm season grasses thrive in hot summer heat.
+Warm season grass is primarily used in the southern portion of the United States, including Texas.
+This group of grasses includes bermuda grass, buffalo grass, st. augustine grass, and zoysia grass.
+Unlike cold-season grasses (which tend to grow more in cooler temperatures), warm-season grasses thrive in the hot summer heat.
 They also only require a fraction of the water needed to grow cool-season grasses, making them exceptionally drought-tolerant.

-Many homeowners often wonder if it’s okay to install warm-season grass in the winter, and the honest answer is it depends.
+Many homeowners often wonder if it’s okay to install warm-season grass in the winter; the honest answer is that it depends.
 It turns out that where you live can be an important determinant in whether your warm season grass will grow (and thrive) in winter.
 Find out how below.

 Is It Okay to Grow Warm Season Grass in Winter?

-Many homeowners believe that because warm-season grass becomes dormant—meaning, it doesn’t grow as much in the winter as much as summer—installing it in the period from autumn to spring is a bad idea.
+Many homeowners believe that installing warm-season grass from autumn to spring is a bad idea because it becomes dormant—meaning, it doesn’t grow as much in the winter as in summer.
 Others worry that freezing temperatures could freeze the roots (or rhizomes) of the sod itself—causing it harm.
 Not so.

-The fact is, even though grass might become dormant in the wintertime, its growth will easily pick back up again in the summer.
+The fact is, even though grass might become dormant in the wintertime, its growth will easily pick back up again in the spring.
 Moreover, most grass (even warm-season grass) is lost due to heat stress—caused by hot temperatures that exceed 90 degrees—than to cold temperatures.
-In fact, depending on where you live, there are many types of plants (grass being one of them) where installing them in the winter is perfectly fine.
+In fact, depending on where you live, there are many types of plants (grass being one of them) in which installing them in the winter is perfectly fine.